 With the responsibilities of children and trying to continue our everyday lives as if everything is normal, it’s not uncommon for a parent to feel sad, stressed, confused, scared or angry during a situation like this one.
 Here are a few simple tips to help put things in perspective and turn the negative situation into a positive one.

 Talking to people is a great way to express your feelings and lift your spirits.
-So get on the phone and call a close friend or a family member, or even someone you haven’t heard from for a while.
+So get on the phone and call a close friend a family member, or even someone you haven’t heard from for a while.
 We’re all in this together, and we’ll get out of it together.

 If you have to stay in isolation, maintain a healthy and active lifestyle – including a proper diet, a decent night’s sleep, daily exercise and contact with your loved ones.
 Try and make this situation as normal as possible and enjoy it.

-Smoking, alcohol or other drugs might make help you to briefly escape the situation, but they won’t help you deal with your emotions.
-If you feel overwhelmed, talk to someone about it, a close friend, a social worker or even a counsellor.If you need to seek physical or mental help, try and have a plan of the best place to go.
+Smoking, alcohol or other drugs might help you to briefly escape the situation, but they won’t help you deal with your emotions.
+If you feel overwhelmed, talk to someone about it, a close friend, a social worker or even a counsellor.

 Gather information that will help you accurately determine your risk so that you can take reasonable precautions.
-Find a credible source you can trust, such as the WHO website or, a local or state public health agency.Also try to reduce the time you spend listening or watching to media coverage.
-It can overload you with upsetting information which doesn’t actually help.
+Find a credible source you can trust, such as the WHO website or, a local or state public health agency.

 It’s very important for you to be aware of the latest information on the COVID-19 outbreak in Australia available through the Commonwealth Department of Health.
 For global guidance, please consult the World Health Organisation (WHO) website.
-Seek advice from trustworthy, reliable sources for you and your baby and contact your healthcare professional as soon as you have any concern for you or your little one.This information is not intended to be a substitute for professional medical advice.
-Always seek the advice of a healthcare professional if you have any questions or concerns.
+Seek advice from trustworthy, reliable sources for you and your baby and contact your healthcare professional as soon as you have any concerns for you or your little one.

 Made up of midwives, dietitians and mums, our Careline can help with all your parenting questions.
 Your support crew just got bigger!